dfdx2/100-days-of-code/r3-log.md

 ## ROUND 3 LOG

 ### R3D1
-Today starts Round 3 for me!
+Today is the beginning of Round 3 for me!
 Today I worked on Hash Tables, Hash Sets and Hash Maps

 ### R3D2
 Worked on methods and creating JUnit tests for a hashmap program I wrote.